 Bacteria (rarely fungi) reach the bladder via ascension through the urethra.
 This is much more common in women due to the short urethra and close approximation of the urethra to the vagina and anus.
 Preceding infection, the vagina, which is normally colonized by Lactobacillus species, will become colonized by enteric organisms such as Escherichia coli instead.
 E. coli are able to adhere to the urethral and bladder mucosa via pili.
 Once bacteria enter the bladder, they are able to reproduce and cause an inflammatory response, resulting in the symptoms of infection.

-Medical conditions that cause abnormal emptying of bladder increase risk for urinary tract infections. ...
+Medical conditions that cause abnormal emptying of bladder increase ...